evilguest/linq2d/README.md

 This time the number of cells being added for every target cell is the same, and the "general brightness" is preserved.
 In both cases above, Linq2d would verify the size of the input array to fit the provided filter kernel at least once.
 So, in the C4 case, an attempt to calculate the filter over an array smaller than (3 x 3) will fail.
 ### Multiple Results
-Sometimes same source data is used to create multiple resulting arrays:
+Sometimes the same source data is used to create multiple resulting arrays:
 ```csharp
 var left = new [,] { { 1, 2, 3 }, { 4, 5, 6 }, { 7, 8, 9 }};
 var right = new [,] { { 9, 8, 7 }, { 6, 5, 4 }, { 3, 2, 1 }};